SouthGreenPlatform/VcfHunter/tutorial_ChromosomePainting.md

 rule2 - An allele is attributed to a group if it has been found in all members of the group and absent from members of others groups.

-Hence, for each grouped alleles, and for the studied accession, the number of read having this allele is calculated and divided by the number of reads at the position in the studied accession.
+Hence, for each allele of each group, and for the studied accession, the number of read having this allele is calculated and divided by the number of reads at the position in the studied accession.
 In this context, a diploid accession having two chromosomes of the same origin (ex. red) should have a red allele ratio near 1